 Just because you’re home, doesn’t mean you should downplay the importance of your video interview.
 Treat it like you would treat a face-to-face job interview.
 Don’t forget to wear full business attire and set your ‘work mode’ on!

 Pick a great source of lighting - one that flatters your face.
 Make sure you have the right space when doing an interview.
 Pick a spot that is free from distractions for the recruiter - a solid wall is your best bet.
 You can also use technology to your advantage - some video conferencing platforms like Zoom offer free backgrounds too!

 Just as you would prepare for a face-to-face interview, get rid of the jitters by practicing video interviews.
 Practice answering common interview questions via a friend on video chat or in your own mirror.
 Your friend or a coach can always help you evaluate your weak points and you can work on strengthening these as the video interview draws nearer.

 Prepare your answers for common job interview questions.
 Nailing the interview is a key step towards a job offer, and is one of the most common areas where job hunters mess up.
-Know how to answer to these common job interview questions beforehand and show a strong front to the recruiter while flexing your strengths.
+Know how to answer to common job interview questions beforehand and show a strong front to the recruiter while flexing your strengths.

 When looking for a new job, always be patient and flexible.

 Recruiters might take a while to respond and companies might take even longer to fill roles.
 Keep on searching and never put all of your eggs in one basket.
 Keep your options open.
 As long as you haven’t signed anything yet, look for other options.
 Keep on looking for jobs that will help you make it through this pandemic.

 Should you get the job offer itself, be smart enough to be flexible with the company’s asks.
 You should also be flexible with the job offer itself.
 These times are indeed tough, so one should be more flexible about work hours, and even other factors like compensation and remote-work options.